dsi-modchip/guide/payload.md

 ### Flashing - DIY modchip

 With a DIY modchip, two options are possible:
-* Wire up the SPI flash chip to the modchip (as detailed in the [next chapter](./install.md)), and follow the steps for the purpose-built modchip.
-  * **OOPS**: this method isn't available yet for DIY modchips.
-Sorry.
 * Use an external SPI flash programmer, using `flashrom`.
 * Use an external SPI flash programmer using another program.
 You're on your own for that.

-For the second option: after connecting the external programmer, run the following command: `FLASHROM_PRGM=<flashrom programmer setting> make flash`.
+For the first option: after connecting the external programmer, run the following command: `FLASHROM_PRGM=<flashrom programmer setting> make flash`.
 Consult the [flashrom documentation](https://www.flashrom.org/) and maybe their [old wiki](https://wiki.flashrom.org/Flashrom) on what to fill in for the